weka/terraform-gcp-weka/README.md

 smb_cluster_name                    = ""
 smb_domain_name                     = ""
 ```
+**Join an SMB cluster in the Active Directory**
-To join an SMB cluster in Active Directory, you need to manually run this command:
+To join an SMB cluster in the Active Directory, run this command manually:
 `weka smb domain join <smb_domain_username> <smb_domain_password> [--server smb_server_name]`.

-## Shared project
+## Shared project configuration
-To enable using Shared VPC.
+Shared VPC (Virtual Private Cloud) lets you connect resources from multiple projects to a common VPC network.
+It’s a way to share network resources securely and efficiently.
+The host project defines the network and service projects attached to it, allowing eligible resources to use the shared network.
-In order to setup, you must provide the following variables:
+<br>To enable the use of Shared VPC, provide the following variables:
 ```hcl
 shared_vpcs                    = [".."]
 host_project                   = HOST_PROJECT_ID